 Sulfuric acid is a colorless oily liquid.
 It is soluble in water with release of heat.
 It is corrosive to metals and tissue.
 It will char wood and most other organic matter on contact, but is unlikely to cause a fire.
 Density 15 lb / gal.
 Long term exposure to low concentrations or short term exposure to high concentrations can result in adverse health effects from inhalation.
 It is used to make fertilizers and other chemicals, in petroleum refining, in iron and steel production, and some times uses as a strong acid in gas and oil well drilling for drilling systems.

-Iran sulfuric acid Rate of onset: Immediate Persistence: Hours, days Odor threshold: Source/use/other hazard: Battery/dyes/paper/glue/metals industries; volcanic gas; toxic fumes when heated.
+Turkey sulfuric acid Rate of onset: Immediate Persistence: Hours, days Odor threshold: Source/use/other hazard: Battery/dyes/paper/glue/metals industries; volcanic gas; toxic fumes when heated.
 Sulfuric Acid is a liquid that is used to create batteries and processing units.
 It is converted, by the chemical plant, from sulfur, water, and iron plates.
 In 0.15 it must also be piped into electric mining drills to mine Uranium ore.
 Sulfuric acid is one of the most important compounds made by the chemical industry.
-It is used to make, literally, hundreds of compounds needed by almost every industry which our company supplies all grades for iran sulfuric acid.
+It is used to make, literally, hundreds of compounds needed by almost every industry which our company supplies all grades for Turkey sulfuric acid.

 Sulfuric acid is formed naturally by oxidation of sulfide minerals in rocks.
 Dilute sulfuric acid is also formed in the atmosphere by oxidation of sulfur dioxide (from burning of fuels) in the presence of moisture, eventually precipitating as ‘acid rain’.
 Sulfuric acid is prepared commercially by the reaction of water with sulfur trioxide.
 H2SO4 is a colorless or slightly yellow viscous liquid with a pungent odor.
 It has a density of 1.84 g/mL, boiling point of 337 °C, and melting point of 10 °C. “Concentrated” sulfuric acid is 98% in water, and is the most stable form.